Caustic formation in DBI models: Wave propagation on planar domain walls

 Nevertheless, one can prove that DBI remains protected against caustics (in the hyperbolic case).
 Crucial for this proof is the observation from Eq.~\eqref{simpl3dm} that $\partial \xi_{\pm}/\partial \omega_{\mp} \rightarrow 0$ exactly where caustics are expected to form, i.e., in the limit $\partial t/\partial \omega_{\pm} \rightarrow 0$.
 This precludes crossing of characteristics, as we will see shortly.
 For this purpose, one considers $\partial^2 t/\partial \omega_{+} \partial \omega_{-}$ given by the generic expression~\eqref{eqn cond2}.
 Recall that this quantity vanishes in DBI in 2D flat spacetime, while for $Q \neq 0$ we obtain upon substituting Eq.~\eqref{simpl3dm} into Eq.~\eqref{eqn cond2}:

 We pick an arbitrary $\xi_{-}$-characteristic for concreteness, and consider evolution of the quantity $\partial t/\partial \omega_{+}$ along this curve.
 The above equation can be then considered as a \textit{linear} ordinary differential equation of first order on $\partial t/\partial \omega_{+}$ as a function of $\omega_-$.
 Now, if one assumes that there is a caustic, $\partial t/\partial \omega_{+}=0$, at one point, then $\partial t/\partial \omega_{+}=0$ everywhere, by uniqueness of the solution for linear ODE.
 But by assumption the initial conditions do not allow a caustic, therefore we arrived at the contradiction.
-This argument shows that no caustics can form for modifications of the original DBI equation of motion of the form~(\ref{dbi12}), in regions of hyperbolicity.
-It should be stressed that in the above derivation we implicitly assumed regularity of first derivatives of the field $\phi$ and of $\partial t/\partial \omega_\pm$ (which would correspond to infinite rarefaction).
+This argument shows that no caustics develop for modifications of the original DBI equation of motion of the form~(\ref{dbi12}), in regions of hyperbolicity.
+It should be stressed that in the above derivation we implicitly assumed regularity of first derivatives of the field $\phi$ and of $\partial t/\partial \omega_\pm$ (otherwise one would deal with infinite rarefaction).

 {\it DBI in 3D.} The characteristic method reviewed in Sec.~\ref{method} is suitable for solving PDEs in 2D.
 One can analyze the problem in $D>2$, if there is a spherical symmetry, so that one effectively lives in 2D, and the radius $r$ is the only relevant spatial coordinate, i.e., $x \equiv r$.
 However, the equation describing evolution of spherical waves in DBI is modified compared to the case of planar waves in 2D.
 It takes the form~\eqref{dbi12}, where the function $Q$ is given by